Skip to main content

 <my-button></my-button>

-The button displays "Clicked: 0 times".
+In its initial state, the button displays "Clicked: 0 times".

 Count changed from 0 to 1